 Increasingly, offshore domestic oil and natural gas activities are associated with remote and challenging regions, such as the ultra-deepwater (greater than 5,000 feet) Gulf of Mexico and the offshore Arctic.
 Development in these areas poses unique technical and operational challenges, as well as distinct environmental and societal concerns.
 Domestic resources of natural gas and oil will continue to play an increasingly critical role in meeting U.S. energy needs, provided they can be produced with the confidence that environmental and economic risk is reduced.
 The science base necessary to support stakeholder decisions stems from the ability to understand the behavior of engineered-natural systems over a range of often offshore conditions.

-The Offshore Research Portfolio is a suite of projects that focuses on innovative solutions to solve the challenges associated with geohazard prediction, subsurface uncertainty reduction, and oil and gas infrastructure integrity and optimization for new and existing infrastructure systems.
+The current Offshore Research Program balances internal research through NETL’s Offshore Research Portfolio with external projects that bring together industry, academia, and other DOE laboratories.
+The NETL inhouse Offshore Research Portfolio is a suite of projects that focuses on innovative solutions to solve the challenges associated with geohazard prediction, subsurface uncertainty reduction, and oil and gas infrastructure integrity and optimization for new and existing infrastructure systems.

-These technologies and advances reduce the likelihood, and prevent impacts from, damaging events associated with offshore oil and gas drilling and production, while improving the economic potential of these domestic resources.
+These technologies and advances reduce the likelihood of, and help prevent impacts from, damaging events associated with offshore oil and gas drilling and production, while improving the economic potential of these domestic resources.

 Find a full list of the current active projects in the Offshore Research program here.